Frequently Asked Questions

-There are a series of forms and approvals that are necessary in order to obtain an F-1 student visa.
-When the student is accepted into the program, the student must provide documentation that they have sufficient financial resources (in 2006, this was $37,000 US plus $4,600 for each dependent who may accompany them) to support their living and education expenses.
+There are a series of forms and approvals necessary to obtain an F-1 student visa.
+When the student is accepted into the program, the student must provide documentation that they have sufficient financial resources to support their living and education expenses.

 Once this documentation is received, the department submits a Request for I-20 form through the approval channels here.
 Once that request is approved, it is sent to the student in their home country.
 The student takes that form to the U.S. consulate and obtains an F-1 (student) visa which permits them to study in the U.S. See more information for international students.